infusion/jQuery-Paging/README.md

-jQuery Paging Plugin
+jQuery Pagination Plugin
 ====================

 Description
 -----------
-The jQuery Paging plugin aims to be simple as possible by a native callback design, which in turn allows to design a pagination navigation in almost every feasible variation.
+The jQuery Paging plugin aims to be as simple as possible by a native callback design, which in turn allows to design a pagination navigation in almost every feasible variation.

 Usage
 -----